(Back to Haunted Movies Index)

 It seems everything is going according to plan for Jonathan Rivers, successful estate agent, father of little rascal Mikey, and proud husband of his beautiful author wife, Anna; mother to be.
 But on a night that is supposed to be friendly cocktails and celebrating for Anna's upcoming novel, Anna leaves home never to return.
 Mysteriously, in the middle of the night the clock on the wall stops and suddenly all the electronic appliances in the house go berserk.
 Could it be Anna's warning of her passing?
 Or, is it just a power surge?

 The next day Anna's car is found wrecked on the side of the road, her body missing.
-Local officials prognosticate Anna was thrown and drowned in the Marina, but without a body there is no conclusive evidence.
+Local officials prognosticate that Anna was thrown and drowned in the Marina, but without a body there is no conclusive evidence.
 Grief stricken, Jonathan attempts to go about his daily routine, with an obvious dilapidation in character and zeal.
 It isn't until Jonathan notices he is being followed by a presence that he feels he has anything to live for.
 Approaching Jonathan, the man declares himself to be an expert medium in the assistance of communication between the living and the dead via EVP.
 Raymond Price claims that this EVP is the exact convention in which Jonathan's wife, Anna, has been trying to contact him.

 But Jonathan isn't entirely convinced and would like to think the man more quack than fact.
-But Anna won't desist with her attempts at contact, and neither will Raymond with his efforts to convince Jonathan of the validity of this phenomenon.
+Anna won't desist with her attempts at contact and neither will Raymond with his efforts to convince Jonathan of the validity of this phenomenon.
 It isn't until the police show up with news of having found Anna's body that Jonathan begins to believe that Raymond price may be right.

 In addition to the spooky messages however, the deceased can also allegedly make contact through image, by appearing on a distorted television screen of snow.
 As they begin to appear on the recording, a shadowy yet discernible image appears in contrast to the snow (white noise); allowing one to see their deceased in another realm.
 But as Jonathan's endeavors increase, his attention to his everyday responsibilities, including that of his own son, begin to wane.

-Eventually Jonathan is contacted by what seems a menacing spirit(s).
+Eventually Jonathan is contacted by what seems to be a menacing spirit(s).
 Though he has no solid proof, the spirits appear in a shadowy trio, and when their message is finally deciphered, it is anything but friendly.
 As Anna begins to project images of people's deaths over EVP, strangely deaths paralleling those in EVP begin to occur in the real world.
 Are these dead spirits the cause behind the mystery deaths that haven't yet occurred?
 Of course this theory poses a huge problem for people's opinions of Jonathan's sanity, and thus he confided only in his friend Raymond Price, the medium suddenly found dead in his vandalized house.

 Not sure what to do, Jonathan visits a palm reader who tells him that there is something out there who wants him to stop interfering.
 She also tells him to visit Willow Ave.
 As the mystery unravels people begin to die, one by one, including River's close friend Sarah.
 With news of a missing women being broadcast on the news, Jonathan realizes Anna is telling him to go find her and save her from death.
-What's more her location holds the answer to all of River's questions about EVP, Anna's death, and the involvement of the shadowy menaces.
+What's more, her location holds the answer to all of River's questions about EVP, Anna's death, and the involvement of the shadowy menaces.
 In the final climactic moment Rivers discovers the premeditation of his wife's death and the possibility that not all white noise is a friendly hello.

 Pay attention to the scenes involving the analysis and deciphering of EVP.
 The scenes are done very tastefully and the most unnerving part is the knowledge that this in an actual event that occurs in reality.
 These scenes render the true feelings of horror and delight, a paradox of mixed emotions that result from the frightening enjoyment of contacting the dead.